Skip to content

 Pro Tip

 When in doubt, start with 6061-T6 aluminum for prototypes.
-It is the lowest-risk material choice: fast to machine (cycle time baseline 1.0×), readily available, and easy to finish.
+It keeps cycle time predictable, stock availability broad, and finishing options straightforward.
 Validate your design with aluminum prototypes first, then switch to steel or titanium for production only if functional testing proves aluminum is insufficient.

 Further Reading